Maria-Liakata-NLP-Group/annotations-interface/README.md

 7. Run `flask clear-db`
 8. Run `flask create-annotation-schema`
 9. To run the Flask in a development server, run `flask run`.
 You should then be able to access the app on http://127.0.0.1:5000
+10. To try LongiText on a toy example, try uploading `tests/data/psychotherapy_example_lorem.pickle` to the interface via the "Upload Psychotherapy Dataset" button

 ## Relational database